The co-op bookstore for avid readers

 Francis A. Schaeffer

 For over fifty years The God Who Is There has been a landmark work that has changed the way the church sees the world.
-Francis Schaeffer's first book presents a wide-ranging analysis of the intellectual and cultural climate of the second half of the twentieth century, from philosophy to art to liberal theology.
-Arguing that Christians must constantly engage the questions being asked by their own--and the next--generation, he envisions an apologetics and spirituality both grounded in absolute truth and engaging the whole of reality.
+Arguing that Christians must constantly engage the questions being asked by their own-and the next-generation, Francis Schaeffer envisions an apologetics and spirituality both grounded in absolute truth and engaging the whole of reality.

 Book Details